vstinner/notes/cpython.rst

 * Python 3.7 dropped support for FreeBSD 9 and older.
 * FreeBSD 9 buildbot wokers have been removed in 2017

+macOS:

+* 2018-05-28: macOS El Capitan (macOS 10.11, 2015) is currently the minimum
+  macOS officially supported version.
+* February 2018: Tiger (macOS 10.4, 2004) buildbots removed, which indirectly
+  means that Tiger is no longer officially supported.

 Well supported platforms on Python 3.6 and 2.7:

 * Linux
 * Windows: Vista and newer for Python 3.6, XP and newer for Python 2.7
-* macOS: Tiger (macOS 10.4, 2004) is the minimum version.
-There is a x86 Tiger buildbot.
 * FreeBSD

 Tested by Travis CI and buildbots.